 Teen participants must be a member of a junior or senior class in a Rockdale County high school and have a 3.0 or higher GPA.
 Students will never hear cases of accused juveniles from their own school.

-For further information regarding this program, contact Mary Hogan with the Rockdale County Juvenile Court.
+For further information regarding this program, contact Teresa Gordy with the Rockdale County Juvenile Court.